Quarantine-Help/quarantine-help-hybrid/README.md

 - After [installing up nodeJS and Ionic](https://ionicframework.com/docs/installation/cli), you can run `ng serve` for a dev server.
 - Navigate to `http://localhost:8100/`.
 The app will automatically reload if you change any of the source files.
+- You could also run `ionic serve --prod --ssl` to test an ionic production build locally.

 ## Build